Rafael1s/Deep-Reinforcement-Learning-Algorithms/Cartpole-Deep-Q-Learning/README.md

 we can load the trained weights and replay them.

 ### Credit
-The following github projects helpfed me in this project:  [pytorch/tutorials](https://github.com/pytorch/tutorials/blob/master/intermediate_source/reinforcement_q_learning.py)  and  [Pocuston/Cartpole-v0](https://gist.github.com/Pocuston/13f1a7786648e1e2ff95bfad02a51521).
+The following github projects helped me in this project:  [pytorch/tutorials](https://github.com/pytorch/tutorials/blob/master/intermediate_source/reinforcement_q_learning.py)  and  [Pocuston/Cartpole-v0](https://gist.github.com/Pocuston/13f1a7786648e1e2ff95bfad02a51521).